Altered state of consciousness: Pathologies/other

 Pathological or accidental induction may refer to unforeseen events or illnesses.
-According to Jeffrey R. Avner, professor of clinical pediatrics, a crucial element to understanding accidental and pathological causes of altered states of consciousness (ASCs) is that it begins with reduced self-awareness followed by reduced awareness in the environment (2006).
-Those with personal experience of conditions such as Depersonalisation often cite the opposite, that it is an increased awareness of the environment and the self that results in altered states of consciousness.
+According to Jeffrey R. Avner, professor of clinical pediatrics, a crucial element to understanding accidental and pathological causes of ASCs is that it begins with reduced self-awareness followed by reduced awareness in the environment (2006).
+Those with personal experience of conditions such as depersonalisation often cite the opposite, that it is an increased awareness of the environment and the self that results in altered states of consciousness.
 When the reduction of self-awareness and environmental awareness take effect, they produce altered states of consciousness.
 The specific conditions below provide clarity on the types of conditions compromise accidental and pathological causes.

 Traumatic experience

 The first condition, traumatic experience, is defined as a lesion caused by an external force (Trauma. (n.d.)
-In Merriam-Webster Dictionary online, 2013).
+In Merriam-Webster Dictionary Online, 2013).
 Examples include impact to the brain caused by blunt force (i.e., a car accident).
 The reason a traumatic experience causes altered states of consciousness is that it changes how the brain works.
 The external impact diverts the blood flow from the front of the brain to other areas.
 The front of the brain is known as the prefrontal cortex responsible for analytical thought (Kunsman, 2012).
 When the damage becomes uncontrollable, the patient experiences changes in behavior and impaired self-awareness.
 This is exactly when an altered state of consciousness is experienced.

 Epilepsy

 Another common cause of ASCs is epilepsy.
-According to Medlineplus epilepsy is as a brain disorder that causes seizures (2013).
+According to MedlinePlus epilepsy is as a brain disorder that causes seizures (2013).
 During the seizure, the patient will experience hallucinations and loss of mental control, causing temporary dissociation from reality.

-A study that was conducted with six epileptic patients and used functional magnetic resonance imaging (fMRI) detected how the patients did indeed experience hallucinations while a seizure is occurring.
+A study that was conducted with six epileptic patients and used functional magnetic resonance imaging (fMRI) detected that the patients did indeed experience hallucinations while a seizure is occurring.
 This not only altered the patient's behavioral pattern but also made them dissociate from reality during that particular time frame.